 Dana resides with her husband and three kids in Highland, Utah where she enjoys anything outdoors….camping, hiking, skiing, traveling and hanging out with her family.

 I’m a small business lawyer and have always had a love for business.
 I grew up in Utah working in my family’s Scandinavian furniture store from the time I was in junior high school until I graduated from college.
 Working in a family business, I experienced firsthand the stress that comes with the general operations of running a business, especially handling employee matters.

-During law school, I gained extensive experience with Employment Law while working at the San Francisco District office of the Equal Employment Opportunity Commission (EEOC); the headquarters of the National Employment Lawyers Association (NELA); the California State Labor Commissioner’s office; and the Women’s Employment Rights Clinic (WERC).
+I graduated from the University of Utah in 1995 and worked in Human Resources for two years before law school.
+During law school, I worked at the San Francisco District Office of the Equal Employment Opportunity Commission (EEOC); the headquarters of the National Employment Lawyers Association (NELA); the California Labor Commissioner’s office; and the Women’s Employment Rights Clinic (WERC).

 In 2001, I married my husband, Doug, who was in his final year of dental school, and I convinced him to move back to Utah.
 Upon our return to Utah in 2002, I practiced solo until joining the Provo firm of ESPLIN │ WEIGHT in 2006.
 My legal practice included representing employees with sexual harassment complaints; race, age, and disability discrimination; wage and hour disputes; and unemployment issues.
 Additionally, I handled small business partnerships; buy-outs; contracts; business formations; policies and procedures; a variety of employee trainings; debt collection; estate planning and probate.